nicholasamorim/brainer/README.md

 # Brainer

-Brainer is a simple distributed caching mechanism implemented under the constraint of 48 hours.
+Brainer is a simple distributed caching mechanism implemented under the constraint of 48 hours and with no previous experience in the matter at all.

 It uses Twisted and ZeroMQ.
 The client is synchronous.

+This is not in any way intended to be used as production or anything.
+It is pre-alpha and will never cease to be as it was just an exercise.

 ## How it Works (or really: Trade-Offs)